 Kenneth A. Goldman has served as a member of the Board of Directors since October 2020.

 Mr. Goldman has served as the President of Hillspire LLC, a family office management company, since September 2017.
 From October 2012 to June 2017, Mr. Goldman served as the Chief Financial Officer of Yahoo!
 Inc., a provider of internet content and services.
 Prior to this, Mr. Goldman was our Senior Vice President and Chief Financial Officer from September 2007 to October 2012.
 From January 2015 to December 2017, Mr. Goldman served as a member of the PCAOB, Standing Advisory Group.
-Mr. Goldman currently serves on the boards of directors of GoPro, Inc., NXP Semiconductor N.V., RingCentral, Inc. and Zuora, Inc. Mr. Goldman is also on the board of directors of the Sustainability Accounting Standard Board ("SASB") Foundation, which is responsible for the financing, oversight, administration and appointment of the SASB Standard Board.
+Mr. Goldman currently serves on the boards of directors of GoPro, Inc., NXP Semiconductor N.V. ("NXP"), RingCentral, Inc. and Zuora, Inc. In April 2022, NXP announced in its proxy statement that Mr. Goldman is retiring from NXP's Board of Directors at the expiration of his current term, which ends as of NXP's 2022 annual general meeting of shareholders, to be held on May 4, 2022.
+Mr. Goldman is also on the board of directors of the Value Reporting Foundation ("VRF"), which is responsible for the financing, oversight, administration and appointment of the VRF Standard Board.
 Mr. Goldman holds a B.S. in Electrical Engineering from Cornell University and an M.B.A. from Harvard Business School.